alinex/node-exec/README.md

 ### Priority Levels

 This defines the possible priority levels to be used.
+These are used to prioritize some tasks using nice levels and also run them only if the load and cpu usage on the machine is below the defined level for each priorities.
+Jobs are held back till the machine load allows them.

 The following configuration shows the default.

 ``` yaml
 exec: